enasequence/read_docs/assembly/metagenome.md

 You can submit MAGs as stand-alone if you intend to submit only a small representative set within your study but please follow the specific guidance on how to do this.

-## Submitting Derived Assemblies
+## Virtual Samples

 When it comes to submission of **binned metagenomes** or **Metagenome-Assembled Genomes** you will be asked to register additional 'virtual' samples for each assembly (a **binned** sample or a **MAG** sample).

-This is because a binned assembly or MAG is not an assembly of the whole set of raw metagenomic data but in fact an assembly derived from a smaller subset of that data.
-These virtual sample represents the subset of that data and holds all metadata related to the taxonomy of that subset as well as methods used to derive it.
+This is because a binned assembly or MAG is not an assembly of the whole set of raw metagenomic data but in fact an assembly derived from a smaller subset of those data.
+These virtual samples represents the subset of that data and hold all metadata related to the taxonomy of that subset as well as methods used to derive it.

 All derived assemblies from an environmental source require a virtual derived sample so please follow instructions carefully.